 Our objective was to program an algorithm, which solves the game 2048 with Reinforcement Learning methods learned in class.
 We used python to program.
 The goal of the game 2048 is to combine two same-value numbered tiles, so that they merge and result in their sum, to finally attain the tile 2048.
 However, in the game it is possible to attain higher numbers.
 Nonetheless, after attaining 2048 the player has won the game.

 For our project, we have used three methods, namely Q-Learning, SARSA and Deep Q-learning to implement the learning.
 We used an open AI environment from gym and installed the version gym-2048.
 This environment has an output of a state space with a 4x4 matrix.
 We have mostly transformed this 4 x 4 matrix into a list with 16 elements to make it easier to use them in the model.
 The discrete action space consists of four elements for all the states, even if a particular action would be unfeasible in a specific state.
 We had to control for this in our tabular models, but the Deep-Q learning appeared to avoid this problem by itself.
 The four different actions possible were: swipe up, swipe right, swipe down and swipe left.
 The reward was given by the environment as the sum of merged cells in a step.
 The goal of our models is to maximize the sum of the rewards to solve the 2048 task.
+We ran multiple versions of code with very mixed results, even in terms of getting software and code to work.

-To solve this problem, we are using three different graphs and plots.
+To interpret the learning process, we are using three different graphs and plots.
 We will divide all our episodes into batches corresponding to percentiles (always 100 batches).
 We expect to see an improvement from one batch to the next batch.
 With our plots we will analyse the win statistics.
 In each test-run we will define a winning rate - we are going to set a tile number as a goal and count how often the model has achieved this goal.
 The goal was set at 256 due to the computational needs of the tabular models.
 Other plotted statistic will present the maximum value tile reached in a batch, the average maximum tile reached in a batch and the average rewards obtained by the interaction with the environment.
-In all plots, we expect an improvement of the calculated values from batch to batch, especially for the “average reward” statistic (which is actually being optimized).
+In all plots, we expect an improvement of the calculated values, especially for the “average reward” statistic (which is actually being optimized by the models).
+As a comparison for performance we had an agent act randomly at any point.
+If they fail to outperform such an agent our models my not have learned much.

 Q-Learning

 The first model we used to solve the game 2048 was Q-learning.
 In our opinion, it was theoretically a well-suited model for the 2048 problem.
-The reasons are, that the reward function and the transition were not needed to compute the Q-table.
+The reasons are that both reward and transitions can be observed and that there is a natural limit to the reward due to the rules of the game.
+As a result, a Q-Table can be computed and one should not have to worry too much about discounting.
+We thus chose discounting at gamma=0.99 to explore the foresight without completely neglecting possible loops.